-This has no effect on applications using custom domains, nor does it impact applications in the
+This has no effect on applications using custom domains.

 Normally, a website may set browser cookies scoped either to its own domain, or any higher level DNS domain it belongs to.
 This is controlled by the “domain” attribute in the server’s Set-Cookie HTTP response header.
 For example,

 https://www.cs.berkeley.edu/ can set a cookie in the user’s browser that might be retransmitted to only itself, to all hosts ending in

 english.berkeley.edu).
 It can NOT set cookies scoped to all hosts ending in edu (e.g.,

 www.stanford.edu).
 This is not unique to

 .edu, but applies to all Top-Level Domains (TLDs), including